kofikodie/Situs/src/CreationalPatterns/Builder/README.md

 -   _Builder_

-    -   specifies an abstract an inferface for creating parts of a "Product" object.
+    -   specifies an abstract or an interface for creating parts of a "Product" object.

 -   _ConcreteBuilder_